somq/ble-peripheral-faker/README.md

 Troubleshoot

+> Under the hood, this tool uses a [fork](https://github.com/abandonware/bleno) of [Bleno](https://github.com/noble/bleno)
-> In case of dependency build/start issue, please refer to the [Bleno docs](https://github.com/noble/bleno#bleno)
+> In case of dependency build/start issue, please refer to the [Bleno docs](https://github.com/abandonware/bleno#bleno)
-> A good starting point is to install [core dependencies](https://github.com/noble/bleno#prerequisites) and rebuild dependencies with `npm rebuild`
+> A good starting point is to install [core dependencies](https://github.com/abandonware/bleno#prerequisites) and rebuild dependencies with `npm rebuild`

 ## Usage